oliver-2003/Panel-Data-Converter/README.md

 # Panel-Data-Converter
-This is a Python script that converts structured cross sectional data to panel data using Pandas.
+This is a Python script that converts structured cross-sectional data to panel data using Pandas.

 ## Data Structure
 | code | variable_name | t1 | t2 | ... | tn |